stommazh/lvmk-react/README.md

 **Returns:** Current state or computed value from selector

-#### useSetState()
+> #### useSetState()

 Write-only hook that provides only state update functionality.
-Use when component only needs to update state without reading it.
+Useful for components that only need to modify state without re-rendering on state changes.

 ```tsx
 function AddTodoButton() {